dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 Imagine you're behind the wheels of a self-driving car and the car takes 1 second to detect an oncoming truck.

-Just one second too late, and you could end up talking to celestial beings... 👼👼👼
+Just one second too late, and you could end up in the clouds, talking to celestial beings... 👼👼👼

 Or if you're lucky, on the ground.